 Regular re-enrolment

-If you decide at any time to opt out of membership of the LGPS you will automatically be re-enrolled into the scheme on what is called the “re-enrolment date” if, on that date, you are aged at least 22, under State Pension Age and earning more than £10,000 (current figure) or pro-rata per pay period, unless we choose not automatically re-enrol you because:
+If you decide at any time to opt out of membership of the LGPS you will automatically be re-enrolled into the scheme on what is called the “re-enrolment date” if, on that date, you are aged at least 22, under State Pension Age and earning more than £10,000 (current figure), or pro-rata per pay period.

-you had opted out of the LGPS less than 12 months prior to the “re-enrolment date”, or
+However, we can choose not to automatically re-enrol you if:

-notice to terminate your employment has been given before the end of the period of 6 weeks beginning with the “re-enrolment date”, or
+you opted out of the LGPS less than 12 months prior to the re-enrolment date, or

-we have reasonable grounds to believe that you have applied for and, on the “re-enrolment date”, have Primary Protection, Enhanced Protection, Fixed Protection 2012, Fixed Protection 2014 or Individual Protection 2014 under the Finance Acts 2004, 2011, 2013 or 2014 and form 6 March 2017 Fixed Protection 2016 and Individual Protection 2016 under the Finance Act 2016.
+you have given or been given notice to terminate your employment before the end of the period of 6 weeks beginning with the re-enrolment date, or

-you have received a winding up lump sum in the previous 12 months, in which case our duty to automatically re-enrol you is discretionary, or
+we have reasonable grounds to believe that on the re-enrolment date you hold a lifetime allowance protection such as Primary Protection, Enhanced Protection, a Fixed or an Individual Protection, or

-you are a director of a company by which you are employed, or you are a member of a limited partnership and you are not treated for income tax purposes as being employed by the partnership, in which case our duty to automatically re-enrol you is discretionary.
+you are a director of a company by which you are employed, or you are a member of a limited partnership and you are not treated for income tax purposes as being employed by the partnership

-The “re-enrolment date” is a date chosen by us and will be within a period of 3 months either side of every 3rd anniversary of [enter employer’s staging date].
+The re-enrolment date is a date chosen by us and will be within a period of 3 months either side of every 3rd anniversary of [enter employer’s staging date].
 We will contact you when this happens, and you can opt out if it’s still not right for you.
 Please remember to keep us informed of any change in your home address so that we can contact you when necessary.

 A commitment from us